Calinou/carbone/README.md

 More Blocks and Map Tools are under the zlib/libpng license, they can be found here: https://github.com/Calinou/moreblocks – https://github.com/Calinou/maptools

-Player Textures is under the WTFPL, it can be found here: https://github.com/PilzAdam/player_textures Throwing is under the WTFPL, it can be found here: https://github.com/PilzAdam/throwing Builtin Item is under the WTFPL, it can be found here: https://github.com/PilzAdam/builtin_item Item Drop is under the WTFPL, it can be found here: https://github.com/PilzAdam/item_drop Simple Mobs is under the WTFPL, it can be found here: https://github.com/PilzAdam/mobs
+Player Textures is under the WTFPL, it can be found here: https://github.com/PilzAdam/player_textures

+Throwing is under the WTFPL, it can be found here: https://github.com/PilzAdam/throwing

+Builtin Item is under the WTFPL, it can be found here: https://github.com/PilzAdam/builtin_item

+Item Drop is under the WTFPL, it can be found here: https://github.com/PilzAdam/item_drop

+Simple Mobs is under the WTFPL, it can be found here: https://github.com/PilzAdam/mobs

+Chat Plus is under CC BY-SA, it can be found here: https://github.com/rubenwardy/chatplus

+Awards is under CC BY-SA, it can be found here: https://github.com/rubenwardy/awards

 WorldEdit is under the AGPLv3, it can be found here: https://github.com/Uberi/MineTest-WorldEdit